-Being a “total pancake fiend,” as she calls herself, Shelby also has other pancake recipes on her blog.
-She has a recipe for gluten free strawberry pancakes using sprouted buckwheat flour.
+Being a “total pancake fiend,” as she calls herself, Shelby also has several other pancake recipes on her blog.
+One tasty option is a recipe for gluten-free strawberry pancakes that use sprouted buckwheat flour.

-I’ll stop blabbing now, and leave Shelby to tell you about her recipe.
+I’ll stop blabbing now, and leave Shelby to tell you about her recipe…

-In my house, pancakes are a morning staple (with my high protein yogurt pancakes being one of my daughters favorites!).
-We love pancakes for a few simple reasons; they’re quick, filling, and when made properly.. healthy!
+In my house, pancakes are a morning staple (with my high protein yogurt pancakes being one of my daughter’s favorites!).
+We love pancakes for a few simple reasons: they’re quick, filling, and when made properly, healthy!

 Health benefits of walnuts

-On top of their fat intake, walnuts are high in antioxidants, manganese and copper.
+On top of their fat intake, walnuts are high in antioxidants, manganese, and copper.
 This means that these nuts help lower your overall risk of disease.